 The Requirement of Your Consent for Settlement

-Personal injury attorneys have an ethical requirement to act in the best interests of their clients.
+Personal injury lawyers have an ethical requirement to act in the best interests of their clients.
 They may provide information regarding how the claims process works, how their case is valued, or the settlement amount.

 However, an attorney is not permitted to make decisions for their client regarding accepting a settlement or filing a lawsuit in court.
 Those decisions remain firmly with the client.
 A contingent fee agreement will usually include a provision stating that your consent is required to accept a settlement.